-16. Impact of COVID-19
+16. Impacts of COVID-19

-Since December 31, 2019, the spread of COVID-19 has severley impacted many local economies around the globe.
-In many countries, including Canda, businesses were forced to cease or limit operations for long perdiods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, physical distancing and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
-Global stock markets have also experienced great volatility.
-Governments and central banks have responded with monetary and fiscal interventions to stablize economic conditions.
+The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
+COVID-19 has severely impacted many economies around the globe.
+Measures taken to contain the spread of spread the virus, including travel bans, quarantines, physical distancing and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
+Global stock markets have also experienced great volatility and a significant weakening.
+Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.